ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 This section is non-normative.

-Array indexing is a way of selecting a particular element of an array using a 0-based index.
-For example, the expression `0` selects the first element of a non-empty array.

-Negative indices index from the end of an array.
-For example, the expression `-2` selects the last but one element of an array with at least two elements.

 Array slicing is inspired by the behavior of the `Array.prototype.slice` method of the JavaScript language as defined by the ECMA-262 standard {{ECMA-262}}, with the addition of the `step` parameter, which is inspired by the Python slice expression.